 It’s a basic emotion, occurring at times when: we come under attack, feel deceived, upset, insulted or frustrated.
 Anger helps to relieve built-up energy and tension.
 Expressing anger can be a healthy way of managing the emotion.
 But, when excessive or out of control it can become a problem.
 Excessive anger can be a symptom of, and contribute to, certain mental health problems.

 Anger is just one of a spectrum of emotions that we all feel.
 It is in an important part of what keeps us safe against perceived or actual threats.
 When it can become a problem however is when the feelings of anger do not reduce or are expressed in aggressive and threatening behaviours both physical – such as breaking objects or driving recklessly – and verbal, such as swearing or using threatening language.

-Prolonged and intense anger can have negative effects on your physical body e.g. high blood pressure, headaches, insomnia and increased risk of stroke or heart attack.
-Improperly managed anger can also affect your mental health e.g. depression, low self-esteem, alcohol or drug abuse.
-The out of control nature of unchecked anger can change the way you feel about yourself and others and can place serious strain on relationships both personal and professional.
+Prolonged and intense anger can have negative effects on your body, including: high blood pressure, headaches, insomnia, increased risk of stroke or heart attack.
+Improperly managed anger can also affect your mental health, causing issues such as: depression, low self-esteem and alcohol or drug abuse.
+The out of control nature of unchecked anger can change the way you feel about yourself and others.
+It can place serious strain on relationships both personal and professional.

-At The Eaves our specialist counsellors and psychotherapists can help you to learn to recognise what stirs up your anger, the warning signs and help you identify triggers for it.
-It provides you a safe place to practice these new skills and explore healthier ways to express your anger so you can respond differently, and ultimately take back control of your life.
+At The Eaves our specialist counsellors and psychotherapists can help you to learn to recognise what provokes your anger and identify the warning signs.
+It provides you a safe place to practice these new skills and explore healthier ways to express your anger so that you can respond differently, and ultimately take back control of your life.